A bit of History about North West Morris

 We are a women’s side who dance in the NW Clog Morris style.
 We wear traditional Lancashire clogs.

 We practice from September until May in St Augustine’s Church Hall, Richmond Road, Cambridge.
-In June and July we ‘dance out’ on our practice night at a variety of local venues.
+In the summer we usually ‘dance out’ on our practice night at a variety of local venues.
 We also dance at a number of other events and festivals each year, both in East Anglia and further afield.
 Whittlesea, Ely, Rochester, Sheringham and Leigh-on-Sea are among some of our regular festival appearances.
 See our Diary page for more information.